MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/certificate-rotation-on-prem.md

 1. Be aware if the SQL server certificate has expired.
 For more information, see [Set up SQL Server](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/deployment/setup-deploy-on-premises-pu12#setupsql).

-2. Be aware if the AD FS certificate has expired.
+2. Check to be sure that the Azure Active Directory Fabrice Service certificate has not expired.